iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Evaluation Methodology

 \textbf{RQ3.
 Sensitivity Analysis}.
 We assessed the robustness of \tool by varying input factors to determine if our architectural benefits persist beyond the default configuration:

 \begin{itemize}

 \item \textit{Task Description Granularity:} We evaluated the system's resilience to ambiguous user intent.
-For a subset of tasks, we stripped the detailed Kaggle description down to a sparse prompt (e.g., ``Predict the target column in this file'').
-This tests whether \textit{Code-Guided Planning} can correctly infer objectives and metrics via empirical profiling alone, effectively filling the information gap.
+For a subset of tasks, we stripped the detailed Kaggle description down to a sparse prompt (e.g., \textit{``Analyze the provided data files and execute the appropriate predictive task for the target variable''}).